NMBURobotics/vox_nav/docs/getting_started/index.rst

    sudo rm -rf src/casadi/

-There are essentially 2-3 dependency libraries that needs source build. pcl_perception ,OMPL AND casadi.
-The above sript will install them and remove the source code as its not needed.
+There are essentially 2-3 dependency libraries that needs source build. perception_pcl ,OMPL and casadi.
+The above sript will build and install them and remove the source code as its not needed.

-With above we only built dependencies, now lest build vox_nav itself
+* With above we only built dependencies, now lest build vox_nav itself

 .. code-block:: bash